Technion236272/2022a-StudentHub/docs/AppStructure.md

 ## LogIn screen

-## All of this screen is generic , which means it is the same screen but it shows the user fields on condition from what path he came from :
+## All of this screen is generic(uses visibility and inhertance classes) , which means it is the same screen but it shows the user , the required fields/icons/texts on condition from what path he came from :
 -----------------------------------------------------------------------------------------------------------
 ## Categories HomePage Screen